 - the drugs weighed less than 28 g, or

-- the police conducted an illegal search and seizure in Nevada
+- the police conducted an illegal search and seizure

 In this article, our Las Vegas criminal defense attorneys discuss the Nevada crime of trafficking schedule II controlled substances.
 Click on a topic to jump to that section: